-The reporting currency of the Company is the New Taiwan dollars until December 2011.
-The functional currency of each one of the Company's subsidiaries is the local currency of the respective entity.
-Accordingly, the financial statements of the foreign subsidiaries were translated into New Taiwan dollars at the following exchange rates: assets and liabilities - current rate on the balance sheet date; shareholders' equity - historical rates; income and expenses - average rate during the period.
+The reporting currency of the Company is the U.S. dollars.
+The functional currency of some of the Company's subsidiaries is the local currency of the respective entity.
+Accordingly, the financial statements of the foreign subsidiaries were translated into U.S. dollars at the following exchange rates: assets and liabilities - current rate on the balance sheet date; shareholders' equity - historical rates; income and expenses - average rate during the period.
 The resulting translation adjustment is recorded as a separate component of comprehensive income.